-Zones 1.4.2 for Linux
+Installing Zones 1.4.2 for Linux

-Zones 1.4.2 for Linux is proprietary SGI software, used to zone drives on the MIS Server Platform (and eventually MIS JBOD units as well).
+Zones 1.4.2 for Linux is proprietary SGI software, used to zone drives on the MIS Server platform (and eventually MIS JBOD units as well).
 To install the software complete the following instructions.

-- 1. Go to http://support.sgi.com.
-Log in with your credintials. - 2.
-Download Zones 1.4.2 for Linux. - 3.
-Unzip Zones.zip from the command line (e.g., # unzip Zones.zip).
-A Zones folder will appear. - 4.
+- 1. Go to http://support.sgi.com, log in with your credentials, and download Zones 1.4.2 for Linux, or contact SGI Customer Support for the latest version. - 2.
+Unzip Zones_1.4.2.zip from the command line (e.g., # unzip Zones_1.4.2.zip).
+A Zones folder will appear. - 3.
 Copy the Zones folder into the /opt directory, thus creating the /opt/Zones directory.